 These condensed consolidated financial statements include the financial statements of Intuit and its wholly owned subsidiaries.
 We have eliminated all significant intercompany balances and transactions in consolidation.
 We have included all adjustments, consisting only of normal recurring items, which we considered necessary for a fair presentation of our financial results for the interim periods presented.
-We have reclassified certain amounts previously reported in our financial statements to conform to the current presentation, including amounts related to reportable segments.
+We have reclassified certain amounts previously reported in our financial statements that were not material to conform to the current presentation.

-We acquired Credit Karma, Inc. (Credit Karma) on December 3, 2020.
-We have included the results of operations for Credit Karma in our condensed consolidated statements of operations from the date of acquisition.
-We have completed the purchase price allocation for the Credit Karma acquisition as of January 31, 2022 with no material adjustments from those disclosed in our Annual Report on Form 10-K for the fiscal year ended July 31, 2021.
-Credit Karma operates as a separate reportable segment.
+We acquired The Rocket Science Group LLC (Mailchimp) on November 1, 2021.
+We have included the results of operations for Mailchimp in our condensed consolidated statements of operations from the date of acquisition.
+We have completed the purchase price allocation for the Mailchimp acquisition as of January 31, 2023 with no material adjustments from those disclosed in our Annual Report on Form 10-K for the fiscal year ended July 31, 2022.
+Mailchimp is part of our Small Business & Self-Employed segment.

+On August 1, 2022, we renamed our ProConnect segment as the ProTax segment.
+This segment continues to serve professional accountants.
 See Note 12, "Segment Information," for more information.